What exactly is a concussion?

 The best answer: when in doubt, get prompt medical attention.
-Lots of people may have a headache or dizziness for a day or so and then recovery fully, but a very small group of people who sustain a concussion — five percent — can develop bleeding or a blood clot that can be life threatening if not promptly diagnosed.
+Lots of people may have a headache or dizziness for a day or so and then recover fully, but a very small group of people who sustain a concussion — five percent — can develop bleeding or a blood clot that can be life-threatening if not promptly diagnosed.

 Brain injuries are extremely common, but diagnosis can be complicated.
 Today, there is no single, objective measure that can determine if someone has had a concussion.
 To make a diagnosis, professionals look at many variables that might indicate trauma, ranging from changes in balance to memory lapses and dizziness.

 It’s critical to seek immediate medical attention in a hospital or emergency department if any of these symptoms are present:

 - Loss of consciousness, even if only briefly